Employment and employee benefits in Hong Kong: overview

 The Q&A gives a high level overview of the key practical issues including: employment status; background checks; permissions to work; contractual and implied terms of employment; minimum wages; restrictions on working time; illness and injury; rights of parents and carers; data protection; discrimination and harassment; dismissals; redundancies; taxation; employer and parent company liability; employee representation and consultation; consequence of business transfers; intellectual property; restraint of trade agreements and proposals for reform.

 To compare answers across multiple jurisdictions, visit the Employment and Employee Benefits: Country Q&A tool.

 The Q&A is part of the global guide to employment and employee benefits law.
 For a full list of jurisdictional Q&As visit www.practicallaw.com/employment-guide.

 Scope of employment regulation

 The Employment Ordinance (EO) is the main employment legislation in Hong Kong.
 It guarantees certain minimum benefits, including:

 Paid sick leave.

-Paid maternity leave.
+Paid maternity and paternity leave.